woodendoors7/NuclearOptionDocs/static/pages/AGM-68/index.md

+---
+    slug: AGM-68
+    title: AGM-68
+    photo: AGM-68.webp
+    photoAlt: AGM-68 optically guided heavy air-to-ground missile
+    description: The AGM-68 is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.
+It is especially capable of destroying heavily armed vehicles.
+---

 The **AGM-68** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.

 Just as the AGM-48, it uses optical (camera) tracking, which enables it to track slow-moving ground targets if they are in optical range.
 Compared to the smaller AGM-48, it has a bigger yield and is especially capable of destroying heavily armed vehicles such as tanks, and fortified structures.